vmware/vic/CONTRIBUTING.md

   - To run the `1-01-Docker-Info` suite: `[specific ci=1-01-Docker-Info]`
   - To run all suites under the `Group1-Docker-Commands` group: `[specific ci=Group1-Docker-Commands]`

-You can run the tests locally before making a PR or view the Drone build results for [unit tests][dronevic] and [integration tests][e2edronevic].
+You can run the tests locally before making a PR or view the Drone build results for [unit tests and integration tests][dronevic]

 If you don't have a running ESX required for tests, you can leverage the automated Drone servers for running tests.
 Add `WIP` (work in progress) to the PR title to alert reviewers that the PR is not ready to be merged.